AaronTraas/Clash-Royale-Clan-Tools/README.rst

   # and sitemap.xml
   canonical_url=https://yourclan.com/

-For more details, see crtools.ini
+For more details, see samples/crtools.ini

 ==================================================
 Suggested usage on a Linux web server